Topological properties on isochronous centers of polynomial Hamiltonian differential systems: Important lemmas

-\begin{proof} By Lemma \ref{non-c-o} and the integrability of system ${\mathrm i} V_h$, every orbit of ${\mathrm i} V_h$ passing through a point $p\in \gamma_h$ tends to a point $P^i$ at infinity on one of the branches of $L_h$ near $P^{i}$.
-According to the arguments in Remark \ref{fin-inf}, if the number $\mathsf{k}\leq 0$ for $P^i$, then ${\rm i }\varphi(p, t)$ will reaches at $P^{i}$ at some a finite moment $t_0$.
+Finally, every orbit of ${\mathrm i} V_h$ passing through a point $p\in \gamma_h$ can only tend to a point $P^i$ at infinity on one of the branches of $\overline{L_h}$ near $P^{i}$.
+According to the arguments in Remark \ref{fin-inf}, if the number $\mathsf{k}\leq 0$ for $P^i$, then ${\rm i }\varphi(p, t)$ will reache at $P^{i}$ at some a finite moment $t_0$.
 In addition, due to that the numbers of points at infinity and separatrices of the saddles are both finite, the number of such points $p$ are also finite.
 The lemma is proved. \end{proof}

-\begin{lemma} Assume the origin is an isochronous center of system (\ref{H-C}).
-If a point $P^{i}$ at infinity on $L_h$ is the limit of ${\mathrm i} \varphi(p,t)$ as $t\rightarrow +\infty$(or $-\infty$) for some a point $ p\in \gamma_h$ on one of the branches near $P^{i}$, then the right side of corresponding system (\ref{vf-inf}) is independent of $h$, and every coefficient $c_i(h)$ of $\rho(s,h)$ is either a constant number or a linear function in $h$. \end{lemma}

-\begin{proof} By the continuation technique introduced in Section \ref{continu}, we can extend $\Phi$ from a small neighborhood of $p$ to a domain $\mathcal{D}$ sufficiently close to $P^{i}$ along the orbits of ${\mathrm i} V$.
-The Puiseux parameterization can be regarded as a composite of the following two changes